Gknightt/Gensys-DMS/README.md

 ## Development
 ## Quick Start with Docker

 The easiest way to run GenSys DMS locally is using Docker Compose.
-This will start both the backend and frontend, with minimal setup required.
+This will start all required services (backend, workers, database, etc.) with minimal setup.

 ### 1. Clone the repository